20 Cool Everyday Things That Were Actually Designed for WWI

 These are the 13 ways the COVID-19 pandemic is different from all pandemics through history.

 In 1918, in Cologne, Germany, Mayor Konrad Adenauer applied for a patent for his novel way of preserving meat: mixing sausage with soy flour.
 Although not strictly vegetarian, the method had staying power.
 Soy products are now a multibillion-dollar industry in the United States alone.

 In hopes of restoring tourism throughout Europe, the League of Nations issued guidelines for uniform passports in 1920.
-The standard documents were to include a cover embossed with the issuing country’s name and coat of arms—the same basic look they have today in most every country, including the United States.
+The standard documents were to include a cover embossed with the issuing country’s name and coat of arms—the same basic look they have today in most every country, including Canada.